 Finally, if the mediation doesn’t work out, you can still attempt to resolve your problem through traditional litigation.
 Mediation agreements aren’t legally binding, so the parties may not always adhere to them.
 Thus, if you do come to an agreement but choose not to abide by it, you can still always go to court and resolve your problems that way.

 No matter what legal matter you are facing, the qualified legal professionals at Blodnick, Fazio & Clark can help protect your finances and legal rights.
 The firm provides representation for businesses of all kinds and offer a full range of legal services, including mediation and arbitration services.
-Call (516) 280-7105 to arrange a free consultation or visit our contact page.
+If you are a business owner in Nassau or Suffolk County in need of legal assistance, please call (516) 280-7105 to arrange a free consultation or visit our contact page.